Physical Laboratory III

 General physics II (electricity and magnetism).
 Students are expected to have the following knowledge and skills when they begin the course: a) mathematics: ability to solve mathematical problems up to the level of differential and integral equations, b) physics: active solution of problems in fields of electromagnetism, solid-state physics and statistical physics.
 Ability to compile a mathematical description of physical problems.

 KUČÍRKOVÁ, A. - NAVRÁTIL, K.: Fyzikální měření I

 S. Průša: Materiály pro přípravu k Fyzikálnímu praktiku III.
 Elektronický studijní text, Brno 2016. http://physics.fme.vutbr.cz/ufi.php?Action=0&Id=159

 Planned learning activities and teaching methods

-The course is taught through practical laboratory work.
+The course is based on individual experimental activity at laboratory work.

 Assesment methods and criteria linked to learning outcomes

 Each student will work out a report regarding his/her results and measurement related to each twelve missions.
 The reports are evaluated by course leader.
 Graded-course-unit credit is awarded on condition of having achieved at least three quarters of the maximum number of points.
 Student’s knowledge are checked by entrance communication with course leader.
 Student with deficient level of knowledge will be expel from the laboratory and his name marked in the list of results.
 In this way the number of marked expels is registered and certainly limited.

 The course curriculum is identical to the list of the experiments.